dreamcatcher-tech/network/Inbox/2025-08-25 0902 fly container host.md

 something dirty:
 webserver ssh's into the running agent, and tails the stdout file, then writes to the stdin pipe, if allowed. or exec on the machine, whilst streaming down the result ?

+no auth, artifact does the checking if it will do the fetch request of the remote server, and the tool call to retrieve the stdout stream, too.
+Can list all the previous task stdout files, which can be pulled down as well.
+Can pull without thinking if you want only output.

+So artifact controls the access to the private execution network, and it only allows connections to be made that pass auth permissions on the repos.
+If you can see the repos and have the 'x' permission, then you can make a request to pull the stdout file.

+definitely be mcp to help expose other resources, like health, cpu load, config.

+make the deployment by using git submodules, where the codex project is a submodule to a bigger wrapper project that builds the docker image for it, and puts the dev container for running in together. then have the agent header be a little deno server. test with a little program that exercises the stdout stdin thing.